FCO - YYZ

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-These are the cheapest deals for flights from Rome to Toronto currently on KAYAK along with options from the most popular airlines KAYAK users selected for this route.
+Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Rome to Toronto that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.

 Recent round-trip flight deals from Rome to Toronto